-EUMETSAT is contributing to and fulfils several of WMO’s objectives and activities.
-Cooperation with WMO dates back to the origins of EUMETSAT -WMO is explicitly mentioned in the EUMETSAT Convention.
-In the pursuit of its primary objective of establishing, maintaining and exploiting European systems of operational meteorological satellites, EUMETSAT takes into account as far as possible the recommendations made by WMO.
-EUMETSAT contributes with its activities to a number of WMO programmes, its regional associations (Europe and Africa in particular), its Commission for Basic Systems, the Global Framework for Climate Services (GFCS), as well as some of the WMO co-sponsored programmes related to oceanography (such as GCOS, WCRP, GOOS/GTOS and JCOMM).
-Furthermore, EUMETSAT is granted observer status in the WMO Executive Council and Congress meetings, and participates in a vast range of WMO Expert and Task Teams.
+EUMETSAT is contributing to and fulfils several of the WMO’s objectives and activities.
+Cooperation with the WMO dates back to the origins of EUMETSAT and the WMO is explicitly mentioned in the EUMETSAT Convention.
+In pursuit of its primary objective of establishing, maintaining and operationally exploiting European systems to monitor weather and climate from space, EUMETSAT takes into account as far as possible the recommendations made by the WMO.
+EUMETSAT’s activities contribute to a number of WMO programmes, its regional associations (Europe and Africa in particular), its Commission for Basic Systems, the Global Framework for Climate Services (GFCS, GCOS, WCRP, etc) as well as some of the WMO co-sponsored programmes related to oceanography (such as GOOS/GTOS and JCOMM).
+EUMETSAT is granted observer status at WMO Executive Council and Congress meetings, and participates in WMO expert and task teams.

 WMO Space Programme

-- EUMETSAT takes into account the WMO requirements reflecting the needs of Regional Association I (Africa).
-In addition, EUMETSAT is supporting RA-VI (Europe) countries which do not belong to the EUMETSAT Member and cooperating states.
+- EUMETSAT takes into account WMO requirements reflecting the needs of Regional Association I (Africa).
+In addition, EUMETSAT is supporting RA-VI (Europe) countries which are not EUMETSAT Member or Cooperating States;

-- EUMETSAT contributes to the Global Climate Observation System (GCOS) which is a programme co-sponsored by WMO.
+- EUMETSAT contributes to the Global Climate Observation System (GCOS) which is a programme co-sponsored by the WMO;

-- EUMETSAT participates in several Expert and Task Teams within WMO.
+- EUMETSAT participates in several expert and task teams within the WMO.

 Global Framework for Climate Services (GFCS)

-EUMETSAT is supporting WMO with the development and implementation of the Global Framework for Climate Services (GFCS).
-GFCS provides a worldwide mechanism for coordinated actions to enhance the quality, quantity and application of climate services.
-The main objective of the GFCS is to ‘enable better management of the risks of climate variability and change and adaptation to climate change, through the development and incorporation of science-based climate information and prediction into planning, policy and practice on the global, regional and national scale’.
+EUMETSAT is supporting the WMO with the development and implementation of the Global Framework for Climate Services (GFCS).
+The GFCS provides a worldwide mechanism for coordinated actions to enhance the quality, quantity and application of climate services.
+The main objective of the GFCS is to “enable better management of the risks of climate variability and change and adaptation to climate change, through the development and incorporation of science-based climate information and prediction into planning, policy and practice on the global, regional and national scale”.